SahilRK78/stock_analysis_and_prediction/README.md

 Users can select a stock symbol and retrieve data for analysis and forecasting.

 **2. Exploratory Data Analysis (EDA)**

 Conducted detailed EDA on stock price data, analyzing trends and seasonality.

 Visualizations include:

 Close Price vs Year

 Candlestick Chart (Plotly)

 Moving Averages (Plotly)

 **3. Time Series Forecasting Models**

-Baseline Models (Not Used in Deployment)
+**ARIMA & SARIMAX:((Not Used in Deployment))**

-**ARIMA & SARIMAX:** Traditional time series models used to analyze historical patterns and establish benchmark predictions.
+Traditional time series models used to analyze historical patterns and establish benchmark predictions.

 **Deep Learning & Advanced Forecasting Models** (Used in Deployment)

 **LSTM Model:** A Long Short-Term Memory (LSTM) neural network trained on a 10-year dataset to capture complex patterns in stock prices.

 **Facebook Prophet:** A robust time series forecasting model that accounts for trends and seasonality.

 **4. Deployment**
 The application is deployed using Streamlit Cloud, allowing users to: